-The author of the ransomware makes the software available to customers called affiliates, who use the software to hold people's data hostage with little technical skill.
-The use of RaaS enables affiliates to enter an area of extortion practices that was previously exclusive to the authors themselves.
+The author of the ransomware makes the software or pay-for-use malware available to its affiliates -- customers with little technical skill -- who use the software to hold people's data hostage.
+The use of RaaS lets affiliates receive a percentage of each successful ransom payment, entering an area of extortion practices previously exclusive to ransomware authors or experienced hackers.

-For the malware author, this business model enables them to scale their earnings from their software with less personal risk than incurred if using it themselves.
-Offering their software to others removes them from the final crime by having another perform the act of ransom.
+This business model lets the malware author scale earnings from their software, incurring less personal risk than if using it themselves.
+Offering their software to others removes the malware author from the final crime by having another person perform the actual act of ransom.

-Like ransomware itself, RaaS is typically a criminal exercise that is almost always illegal anywhere around the world.
+Both ransomware and RaaS are criminal exercises that are almost always illegal anywhere around the world.

 How does ransomware as a service work?

 RaaS is all about providing ransomware in a software as a service (SaaS) model.
 At the top of the organizational hierarchy is the RaaS operator.
 This is the group that develops the ransomware payload that encrypts user data.

 The ransomware operator also manages all back-end infrastructure to run the ransomware campaign.
 This involves the ransomware code, a portal that enables potential customers to sign up and use the service and customer service to support campaigns.
 Full-service RaaS operators also handle ransomware payments -- typically via a cryptocurrency such as Bitcoin -- and provide decryption keys to victims who pay the ransom.
 In addition, RaaS operators actively advertise their services on different underground forums across the dark web.